-Very often people will present a dog with a problem to a trainer and ask for assistance for that problem.
+Very often, people will present a dog with a problem to a trainer and ask for assistance with that problem.
 That is like looking at a full sentence and asking for an explanation about only the last word in the sentence, because the foundation for that “problem” started way, way back in that dog’s life, quite possibly before he was six weeks old.

 Dogs are born with a genetic blueprint - you can’t change that blueprint.
 What you CAN change, and in fact have great influence over, is the development of the neurons in the dog’s brain that you feel will be most useful to your dog.
 The first BIG opportunity you have for this is when the pup is about five weeks old.
-A five week old puppy’s brain is programmed to accept that just about everything he sees, hears, and experiences is normal and appropriate in his life; puppies are babies, so everything is new.
-By about six weeks of age the pup begins to make some decisions about what is normal and what is new; new experiences may now be questioned.
+A five-week-old puppy’s brain is programmed to accept that just about everything he sees, hears, and experiences are normal and appropriate in his life; puppies are babies, so everything is new.
+By about six weeks of age, the pup begins to make some decisions about what is normal and what is new; new experiences may now be questioned.
 Realize that I am making broad generalizations here.
-It is completely possible (and inappropriate) to really scare a five week old pup, and a six week old pup may still be open to new experiences easily, but for my purposes here let’s keep this simple.
+It is completely possible (and inappropriate) to really scare a five-week-old pup, and a six-week-old pup may still be open to new experiences easily, but for my purposes here, let’s keep this simple.

 This sheath protects the neuron forever.
 By the way, this process also increases the physical size of the dog’s brain because myelinated neurons take up more space than the neurons that are not fully formed, and this increases his potential intelligence because now the pup has more fully formed neurons that he can use throughout the rest of his life.
 Powerful stuff.

 What happens to the non-fully formed neurons at about one year of age?
 Many of these specialized neurons for early development begin to diminish; what happens in early life is more important than what happens later!